irmen/Pyrolite/README.md

 as well.

-## Installation

-Precompiled libraries are available in the usual sources.

-For .NET you can get it with nuget; https://www.nuget.org/packages/Razorvine.Pyrolite/ For Java you can get it from Maven central, groupid `net.razorvine` artifactid `pyrolite`.

-## Recommended serializer: Serpent
+## Optional (but recommended) dependency: Serpent serializer

-The default serializer is set to serpent.
-Unless you change the configuration to use pickle instead, Pyrolite will require the ``Razorvine.Serpent`` assembly (.NET) or the ``net.razorvine`` ``serpent`` artifact (serpent.jar, Java) to be available.
+The default serializer is set to 'serpent' (a special serilization protocol that I designed for the Pyro library)
+For this to work, Pyrolite will require the ``Razorvine.Serpent`` assembly (.NET) or the ``net.razorvine`` ``serpent`` artifact (serpent.jar, Java) to be available.
-If you do not supply this library, Pyrolite will still work but only with the -built in- pickle serializer.

 Serpent is a separate project (als by me), you'll have to install this dependency yourself.
 You can find it at: https://github.com/irmen/Serpent Download instructions are there as well.

+If you do not supply the serpent library, Pyrolite will still work but only with the -built in- pickle serializer.
+You'll have to tell Pyrolite that you want to use pickle though by setting the ``Config.SERIALIZER`` variable accordingly.

 ## About the library